puyo/rspec-subject_call/README.md

 test, and `calling_it` is a lambda containing the subject, suitable for use with `change`, already packaged up for you and ready to use.

-This gem permits this succinct one liner syntax.
-It's for ricers who like saving keystrokes.
+## WARNING

-**WARNING**: This gem is currently beta.
+This gem is currently beta.
 There is a decent chance that its prototypical implementation that messes with RSpec internals will mess something up or cause hard to diagnose issues.
 On the other hand, it may just be crazy enough to work.